alvinhuhhh/LARKY_FireWatch_SCDFXIBM/README.md

 ## 5. **Getting started** (Step-by-step instructions to install the required software and how to run a demo of your solution)

 ## 6. **What your team used to build your solution** (e.g. IBM Cloudant, IBM Cloud Functions, etc...)
-IBM Watson Machine Learning for localisation and detection.
+IBM Watson Machine Learning instance.

+IBM Cloud Annotations for localisation and detection.

 IBM Cloud Object Storage for storing data used to train our machine learning model.